cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Is this P2P?

-What is the difference between these P2P search engines and YACY?
+What is the difference between Cyber and P2P search engines like YACY?

 How does this compare to TOR?

 Do you have a White Paper?

-Hvae you tested this?
+Have you tested this?
 Does it work?

 Can I use it on web2 (normal browsers / phone, etc)